Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the Pantanal, Bulgaria.

 7. The Nazis, the Jews and the Bulgarian People

-During World War II Bulgaria sided with the Nazis—they had little choice given the circumstances—but resisted attempts by Hitler and his regime to deport some 48 - 50,000 Jews to concentration camps.
+During World War II Bulgaria sided with the Nazis—they had little choice given the circumstances—but resisted attempts by Hitler and his regime to deport some 48,000 to 50,000 Jews to concentration camps.

 8. Rakia: the National Drink